RomanBresson/NeurHCI/README.md

 ### To do

 The classes described above are just a part of the models described in the thesis.
 The rest will be implemented at a later date, such as:
-* 3-additive Choquet integrals based on 0-1 measures
+* Shapley and explainability suite for 3-additive Choquet integrals based on 0-1 measures
 * General Choquet integrals
 * Bitonic marginal utilities (single peaked/single valleyed)
-* Marginal utilities selectors, to automatically select the best monotonicity type
 * ...

 ## Cite